 CKD should be viewed as a clinicopathologic syndrome (defined above) that ensues after renal injury resulting from a wide range of kidney pathologies.
 This suggests that the progressive decline in renal function that is characteristic of CKD results from a common set of mechanisms that is largely independent of the initiating renal pathology.
 Intensive research over the past three decades has identified several interacting mechanisms that together produce a vicious cycle of progressive nephron loss resulting in ESRD (Figure 22–1).

 The role of multiple interacting mechanisms that contribute to renal injury and establish a vicious cycle of progressive nephron loss.
 Pgc, glomerular capillary hydraulic pressure; SNGFR, single nephron glomerular filtration rate.

 Glomerular Hemodynamic Factors

 Studies in animal models of CKD reported that when the nephron number was severely reduced by surgical ablation, marked hemodynamic changes were observed in the remaining glomeruli, characterized by a substantial increase in the filtration rate of each glomerulus (single nephron glomerular filtration rate, SNGFR) that resulted in part from an increase in glomerular capillary hydraulic pressure (Pgc).
-Whereas these adaptations initially allowed partial compensation for nephron loss, ...
+Whereas these adaptations initially allowed partial ...